ReinventONE/occupus/README.md

  * _IR Motion Sensor_: if the light is on, motion sensor input is used.
 If any movement detected within last 15 seconds, bathroom considered occupied.
  * _Distance Sensor_ (ultrasound): if the light is on, but the motion sensor is not detecting any activity, distance sensor is checked against the configurable distance threshold.
 If someone is sitting in one position motionessly the motion sensor would not pick it up, and so the distance sensor can be configured with a specific threshold set to the number of _cm_ exactly in between what the sensor shows with a person sitting there, and without.

+Observer units transmit their status to the Display unit via [RF24 wireless module](http://maniacbug.wordpress.com/2011/11/02/getting-started-rf24/).

 #### Configuration

-Because all thresholds are extremely room and environment specific, Observer modules must be equipped with a [Rotary Encoder Knob](http://www.adafruit.com/products/377) (this particular model incorporates a click button, but you can install an extra button if your rotary knob doesn't have one).
+Because all thresholds are extremely room and environment specific, Observer modules should be equipped with a [Rotary Encoder Knob](http://www.adafruit.com/products/377) (this particular model incorporates a click button, but you can install an extra button if your rotary knob doesn't have one).
 Using the button, the user can enter a special configuration mode, and tweak all the settings.

 To make changes visible to the user of the Observer module, one must have a Serial LCD display to show the feedback and new values.
-We found Sparkfun LCD to be very easy to use and reliable, and I amek all my projects report status data on that serial port.
+We found Sparkfun LCD to be very easy to use and reliable, and I have been convering most of my Arduino projects to report status data on that serial port.
 Very useful!

 Here is a picture of one of the observer units attached to a debugging console (16x2 LCD Matrix), which is communicated with via a Serial cable.
 The LCD matrix is optional and can be plugged in/out at any time.